-Regardless of how long you’ve been in business, if you want your company to grow, you need to continually add new customers.
+Regardless of how long you’ve been in business, if you want your company to grow, you need to continually add new customers and improve your customer retention.
 The best way to do this is through a repeatable, sustainable process that will predictably generate new revenue over time — a customer acquisition strategy.

 What is a customer acquisition strategy?

 A customer acquisition strategy is a well-defined plan to help prospects find your brand, guiding them through their buying process until they become customers.